 Diagnosis and Tests

-- Abdominal exploration - slideshow Also in Spanish
+- Abdominal exploration - series (Medical Encyclopedia) Also in Spanish

-- Hysterosalpingography (Radiological Society of North America, American College of Radiology) Also in Spanish
+- Hysterosalpingography (American College of Radiology; Radiological Society of North America) Also in Spanish

 - Laparoscopic Surgery (American College of Gastroenterology)